starvagrant/toh/toh.markdown/the_collapse_of_the_tower_of_words.md

 Status: Annotated::Staging
 Synopsis: After the manowar incident, Creed, Electra, and Cora are apprehended by a Russian military squad and taken to a base somewhere about a ten hour drive for Greece, outside the border.
 Creed is stuck with merely waiting, and we don't see the other two characters.
 The Russian interrogator Anna seems to know Creed has been coming into contact with manifestations of HADES and the earthly branch of its Theatre, but wishes the full summary.
 She is gathering information as to whether Creed has seen to much and should be shot.

-However, someone behind the Theatre of HADES, someone who sames to have an active and more knowledgable role in Creed's adventure, relieves Anna of her duty before Creed dies of poisoning.
+However, someone behind the Theatre of HADES, someone who sames to have an active and more knowledgeable role in Creed's adventure, relieves Anna of her duty before Creed dies of poisoning.
 He offers Creed a substance known as the Blood of Apollo, which will give him a vision offering a choice.
 He is offered the chance to martyr himself for an important lost scroll or to let historical distortion remain.
 He chooses the later.
 The man leaves, but his departure does not seem to indicate an end to his quest.
 -->

 The crowd at the beach parted at the sight of military uniforms, halted only by a desire to avoid the mound of metal now trying to soak it's way into the sands.
 When Creed gave a glance the first time, he had only been looking for enough signals to indicate there was a military.
 He had expected a Greek unit armed mostly with crowd control weaponry.
-When he looked back, he saw both AK-47's and Cyrllic characters on the uniforms rather than Greek.
+When he looked back, he saw both AK-47's and Cyrillic characters on the uniforms rather than Greek.
 They were Russian military uniforms, and sorely out of jurisdiction.
 This was a covert operations team, although how covert they were being at the moment seemed minuscule.

 Creed lifted his hands above his head, and instructed Cora to do likewise.
 He would have gone willing, but a rifle butt clocked him in the temple and sent him sprawling.
 They duct taped his mouth and lead him away in handcuffs.
 His vision had been too blurry to see what was going on with Cora and Electra.
 After being dragged ten to twenty feet he was thrown into the back of trunk.
 It was tilted open slightly, hopefully for breathing.
 A few rays of light made their way in before being absorbed by the black trunk bed.
 Now there was nothing to do but wait.

 He certainly needed time for reflection, time to get a grip.
 But trapped with nothing to do, his mind faltered instead.
-It strained with distracted boredom, as if the deprival of his senses had deprived him of the rest of his faculties as well.
+It strained with distracted boredom, as if the deprivation of his senses had deprived him of the rest of his faculties as well.
 He could tell only that, despite the feeling of moving on top of wheels, with all their swerves and bumps, nothing was changing.
 It was all still the same trunk, still the same car, still the same trap, with little reference to time, other than a few scattered rays.

 Those slowly faded from view, and Creed hoped they would reach their destination before nightfall, so that he would at least have his clock.
 Everything else was gone, save for a pair of increasingly uncomfortable swimming trunks.
 His memory remained, though he wondered when that, too, would fail.
 He tried remembering a place he would rather be.